Cnoidal Waves for the cubic nonlinear Klein-Gordon and Schr\"odinger Equations: Orbital instability of the cnoidal waves for the KG equation

 \end{definition}

-Before establishing our orbital stability result, we present some additional results concerning the global well-posedness of the Cauchy problem associated with \eqref{KF2} using the well known \textit{Potential Well Theory} (for further details, see \cite[Chapter 1]{lions1} and \cite{vitillaro}).
+Before establishing our orbital instability result, we present some additional results concerning the existence of weak solutions for Cauchy problem associated with \eqref{KF2} using the well known \textit{Potential Well Theory} (for further details, see \cite[Chapter 1]{lions1} and \cite{vitillaro}).
 First of all, for $\omega=1-c^2>0$ fixed, consider